About crochet triangle scarf pattern

 Of course, I love the feeling of a brand new skein of yarn and a hook in my hand – it is the same excitement you may have in front of a blank canvas overwhelmed with artistic inspiration.
 I really wanted to create a free pattern for beginners’ crochet scarf that is so easy that anyone can do it.

-What yarn to use for this crochet pattern
+What yarn to use for this triangle scarf

 As a matter of fact, I’ve already worked with Red Heart Ombre Yarn on this free triangular scarf knitting pattern: